dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Implementation

 The first proof of concept of the conceptual architecture for IaaS based relocation has been implemented using the Python programming language.
-Each of the components is a standalone process which eventually communicate with each other using a messaging queue.
+Each of the components is a standalone process which eventually communicate with each other using a messaging queue (See Figure 2).
 The prototype uses the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.

 ![Architectural Overview][]